Fraud Claims Aimed in Part at Keeping Trump Base Loyal

-There has never been a presidential election in memory where such widespread, conspiratorial fraud was alleged.
+There has been no election in decades in which such widespread fraud was alleged.
+The closest was the 1960 election in which Democrat John F. Kennedy beat Republican Richard Nixon, and there were allegations that fraud helped Kennedy win.

-Moments after the AP called the race for Biden, Trump attorney Rudy Giuliani stood in front of campaign banner taped over the garage door of a landscaping company in Philadelphia, wedged near a cremation center and an adult book store called “Fantasy Island,” with a handful of poll watchers and declared they'd been kept too far away to check for any inaccuracies.
-Something fishy was going on, he said.
+Moments after the AP called the race for Biden, Trump attorney Rudy Giuliani stood in front of campaign banner taped over the garage door of a landscaping company in Philadelphia, wedged between a cremation center and an adult book store, with a handful of poll watchers and declared they'd been kept too far away to check for any inaccuracies.

 “We have no way of knowing, because we’ve been deprived of the right to inspect ballots,” he said.